linhub15/hubertlin-site/_drafts/things-i-learned-from-my-first-paid-website.md

 Now that the hard parts out of the way, I began working with my graphics designer friend to set up the wireframe and prototype.
 We use [Adobe XD](https://www.adobe.com/ca/products/xd.html){: target="_blank"} cause it's got an amazing publish feature that lets the client see your prototype over the web and, of course, **it's****free**.&nbsp;

-With all the content compiled and ready to go, we setup the layout.
-Then got sign-off from the client.
-Next we put in the content and images into the layout and again got client approval.
-Finally we added colors, background images and all the fancy stuff.
-At this point the client was pretty satisfied with the product because after each major addition we consulted them.&nbsp;
+With all the content compiled and ready to go, we setup the layout and get sign-off from the client.
+Next we content and images are put into the layout and again get client approval.
+Finally we add colors, background images and all the fancy stuff.
+At this point the client was pretty satisfied with the product because we consulted them after each major addition.

 **Communication is Key**

+With all the designs complete all that's left is to code.
+Very straight forward.
+We use [Jekyll](https://jekyllrb.com/){: target="_blank"}, a Ruby static site generator, and host our sites on [CloudCannon](https://cloudcannon.com/){: target="_blank"}.&nbsp;

 ## Deployment, Hosting & Happily Ever After?

+With Github integration in CloudCannon, deployment was super simple, and domain name setup very straight forward.

+## SEO, SEO, SEO

+My first time trying to do SEO and this is what I learned to be the most important

+* Website needs to be valid (Basic HTML, CSS, JS)
+* Relevant content and descriptions (meta tags, img alts ... etc)
+* SEO page names (e.g. https://example.com/cheap-website-designs.html)
+* Optimize for speed (minify css & js, compress images, reduce number of dependent requests)
-&nbsp;
+* &nbsp;

 &nbsp;